 Flashback arrestors are commonly used safety devices that stop or impede the progress of a flame front upstream of the insertion point.
 They are used to prevent damage to equipment, but more importantly to prevent personal injury.
 This article covers some basic information about regulator flashback arrestors.

-Why do I need regulator style flashback arrestors?
+need regulator style flashback arrestors?

 If the regulator is misused and/or damaged, an accident called a flashback can occur.
 A flashback is an ignition of mixed gases which flows back to the source of the gases such as the hose, regulator, and cylinder at a speed which is greater than five times the speed of sound, creating the risk of injury or equipment damage.